dbeley/reddit-scraper/README.md

 - **download_posts_user.py** : Download the posts of one or several users.
 - **fetch_posts_subreddit.py** : Download the posts of a subreddit with the help of the Pushshift api.

+Some scripts using pushshift api wrapper psaw can be found in the psaw folder.

 ## Requirements

 - tqdm